iterative/dvc.org/content/docs/use-cases/ml-model-registries.md

 It's also possible to add any other metadata on usage, state, or other aspects of your models, for example using Git tags.
 Or to export any model artifact for manual deployments, all within the confines of standard DVC operations.
+However, we can also look at other tools that further standardize this endeavour.